lao1g12/lender/readme.txt

 How to run:
 Currently the .exe doesn't work.
-However the Jar file (int the target file) can be run in a similar way to the .exe using "java -jar [Jar Name] [Market File] [Amount]".
+However the Jar file (in the target file) can be run in a similar way to the .exe using "java -jar [Jar Name] [Market File] [Amount]".
 Otherwise the main method can be run in an IDE (However the argument entry needs to be commented out and the string inputs need to be uncommented.